slaclab/lume-ace3p/README.md

                  'sweep_output': True,
                  'autorun': False}
 ```
 This workflow dict object contains various parameters such as input files (path is assumed to be in same directory), working directory settings, and HPC specific commands for ACE3P codes.
 Specifically for this example, the options are configured for running workflows in separate sub-diectories (automatically named using input values) with the `pillbox-rtop.jou`, `pillbox-rtop.omega3p`, and `pillbox-rtop.rfpost` files for Cubit, Omega3P, and Acdtool respectively.
 Additionally, Omega3P is configured to use 4 MPI tasks with 4 cores/task with the CPU thread-binding option to cores.
 The `sweep_output` keyword simply enables file output writing and the `autorun` keyword is set so `False` so the workflow can be used for a parameter sweep.
-See the [workflow dict](#LUME-ACE3P-Python-dict-structures-advanced-users) section for more details on each option.
+See the [Workflow dict](#LUME-ACE3P-Python-structures-advanced-users) section for more details on each option.

 Next, the input parameters are defined in a separate dict object:
 ```python
 input_dict = {'cav_radius': np.linspace(90,120,4),
               'ellipticity': np.linspace(0.5,1.25,4)}
 ```
 The input dict object contains keyword value pairs for the *exact* names of the variables (as defined in the Cubit journal file) and the corresponding values to sweep.
 Each parameter value can be a numpy vector array (e.g. numpy.linspace() or a list of numeric types.
 The parameter-sweep in LUME-ACE3P will evaluate the workflow for all possible tensor products of the input variable arrays.
 In this example, the `cav_radius` variable and the `ellipticity` variable are each vectors of length 4, thus the total number of workflow evaluations is 16 (4 x 4).
 Also, since the `workdir_mode` setting in the workflow dict was set to `auto`, each workflow evaluation will create a folder named "lume-ace3p_demo_workdir_X_Y" where "X" and "Y" will be replaced by numeric values of each `cav_radius` and `ellipticity` for a total of 16 different folders.
-See the [input dict](#LUME-ACE3P-Python-dict-structures-advanced-users) section for more details on using multiple parameters.
+See the [Input dict](#LUME-ACE3P-Python-structures-advanced-users) section for more details on using multiple parameters.

 Next, the desired outputs are defined in a separate dict object:
 ```python